binaryage/dirac/docs/installation.md

 was implemented as a [Piggieback middleware](https://github.com/nrepl/piggieback) fork, so you cannot run both.
 Think of Dirac middleware as a Piggieback middleware replacement with some extra features specific to Dirac DevTools.

-Please note that Dirac **DevTools** frontend is "just" a web app.
+Please note that Dirac DevTools frontend is "just" a web app.
 It cannot open a classic TCP socket connection and talk to the nREPL server directly.
-Instead it connects to a Dirac **Agent** instance which listens for web socket connections on port 8231.
-Dirac **Agent** in turn has an open connection to your nREPL server at port 8230 so it can bridge messages between the two.
-Tunneling messages between the browser and the nREPL server is the main feature of Dirac **Agent**.
-Sometimes you might see (error) messages mentioning "nREPL Tunnel", which is a component of Dirac **Agent**.
+Instead it connects to a Dirac Agent instance which listens for web socket connections on port 8231.
+Dirac Agent in turn has an open connection to your nREPL server at port 8230 so it can bridge messages between the two.
+Tunneling messages between the browser and the nREPL server is the main feature of Dirac Agent.
+Sometimes you might see (error) messages mentioning "nREPL Tunnel", which is a component of Dirac Agent.

-Actually Dirac **Agent** is a bit smarter than that.
-It allows one-to-many scenario where multiple Dirac **DevTools** instances can connect to a singe Dirac **Agent** which talks to a single nREPL server.
-Each Dirac **DevTools** instance is assigned its own nREPL session so they don't step on each others' toes.
-Thanks to sessions you can open multiple pages with different Dirac **DevTools** and they all can have their own independent REPLs.
+Actually Dirac Agent is a bit smarter than that.
+It allows one-to-many scenario where multiple Dirac DevTools instances can connect to a singe Dirac Agent which talks to a single nREPL server.
+Each Dirac DevTools instance is assigned its own nREPL session so they don't step on each others' toes.
+Thanks to sessions you can open multiple pages with different Dirac DevTools and they all can have their own independent REPLs.

 Unfortunately this is the hardest part of the setup and most fragile.